Akuli/python-tutorial/if.md

 Now run the rain program.
 Most editors (including IDLE) will run your code when you press F5.
 If your editor doesn't, run it from PowerShell, command prompt or terminal.
-You probably need to first go to wherever you saved your file. with `cd`.
+You probably need to first go to wherever you saved your file with `cd`.
 For example, if the file is on your desktop, type `cd Desktop` before running the file.

 Running from IDLE looks like this: